-I plan to run on a platform about 10-inches off the ground and will throw my hat into the ring.
+I plan to run on a platform about ten inches off the ground and will throw my hat into the ring.
 The decision I need to make is which hat.
-Should it be my old St. Louis Browns baseball cap or the red fez, which I bought on the streets of Casablanca for a song?
+Should it be my old St. Louis Browns baseball cap or the red fez which I bought on the streets of Casablanca for a song?

 I plan to be the anti-politician politician.
-I belong to no party because to my mind the party’s over and it’s time to call it a day.
-My campaign will be focused on simplicity, in fact outright dullness.
-I will make no ripples, or waves, but I will indulge in meaningful dialogue with my opponents.
-However, once my opponents learn that my hat is in the ring be it the baseball cap or the fez — they will pull out of the contest knowing that they will have no chance against my platform, which I’ve now decided to raise to 12-inches off the ground.
+I belong to no party because, to my mind, the party’s over and it’s time to call it a day.
+My campaign will be focused on simplicity, in fact, outright dullness.
+I will make no ripples or waves but I will indulge in meaningful dialogue with my opponents.
+However, once my opponents learn that my hat is in the ring be it the baseball cap or the fez — they will pull out of the contest knowing that they will have no chance against my platform, which I’ve now decided to raise to twelve inches off the ground.

 Can anyone expect millions of tourists to flock to Sanibel under these conditions?
 Our public servants have failed us.
 They have resorted to honesty and transparency.
 They have put the public interest ahead of their own.
 Really?
 How do they expect Sanibel to function without a smidgeon of graft and corruption?

 Sanibel ranks among the top five beach resorts in the world.
 Are we willing to settle for this?
 Didn’t Vince Lombardi say that winning is everything?
 That will be my approach to Sanibel governance.
 I want us to win at everything we do.

 I insist that Randy Wayne White’s thrillers become number one on the New York Times best seller lists.
 I will personally see to that.
 I insist that our major league baseball team, the Sanibel Bells, wins their division.
 I insist that luxury skyscrapers come to Sanibel, which is what the vast majority of our residents want.
 Why are our voters being ignored by the current Sanibel City Council?